opatiny/octanis-internship-workbook/docs/programming/stm32Programming/environmentSetup.md

 [Home](../../README.md) | [Useful definitions](../general/theory.md) | [FreeRTOS](./freertos.md) | [CubeMX procedure](./cubeMX.md) | [C tips in VS Code](./c.md)

+The actual environment that was used in the end is documented in [this file](./envWithDebug-linux.md).

 ## Windows

 Setup environment to program STM32 on Windows: [https://wiki.octanis.org/stm32/vscode](https://wiki.octanis.org/stm32/vscode)